 Online shopping and transactions are an integral part of today’s websites and many online businesses.
 In this article, our focus is on WooCommerce, which is a versatile plugin to transform a simple WordPress website into an eCommerce platform.
-The transaction could be done to purchase a tangible product, buy services, buy subscriptions, make online donations, enroll in training and courses program, or many other reasons based on a specific business model.
+The transaction could be done to purchase a tangible product, buy services, buy subscriptions, make online donations, enroll in training and course programs, or many other reasons based on a specific business model.

 There are various methods to make a website eCommerce enabled.
 Various platforms are available to develop eCommerce websites like Magento, Drupal, WordPress, Zen CMS, Shopify, and more.

 There are usually 4 parties involved in an eCommerce transaction, as follows:

 - Payment Gateway

 - Merchant’s Bank